7 Proven Haritaki Benefits, Dosage, Side Effects & How to Use It

-Haritaki fruit powder is often recommended for both skin problems, like acne and skin rashes, as well as hair loss and dandruff.
+Haritaki fruit powder is often suggested for both skin problems, like acne and skin rashes, as well as hair loss and dandruff.

-For acne and skin irritations a paste is made from the powdered herb in very hot water and applied directly to the affected area once it cools.
-Topical Haritaki treatments can speed up skin healing and help prevent further acne outbreaks.
+For acne and skin irritations a paste is made from the powdered herb and very hot water and applied directly to the affected area once it cools.
+This topical treatment can speed up skin healing and help prevent further acne outbreaks.

-To apply to the hair, Terminalia Chebula is usually prepared in a hair oil.
-This recipe for Amla hair oil could also be used with the same amount of powdered Haritaki instead and applied as directed to combat hair loss and prevent dandruff.
+To apply to the hair, powdered harad is usually prepared in a hair oil and applied directly to the scalp to combat hair loss and prevent dandruff.

 - Enhances digestion and increases the absorption of nutrients.